BentleyJOakes/BentleyJOakes.github.io/_pages/about.md

 ---

 <div style="border-left: 4px solid #00BDF2; padding: 0.5em 1em; margin: 1rem 0;" markdown="1">
-I am an Assistant Professor in the [Department of Computer and Software Engineering (GIGL)](https://www.polymtl.ca/gigl/) at Polytechnique Montréal, Canada, where I lead the OAKES lab.
+I am an Assistant Professor in the [Department of Computer and Software Engineering (GIGL)](https://www.polymtl.ca/gigl/) at Polytechnique Montréal, Canada, where I lead the OAKES Lab.
 I completed my Master's and PhD at McGill University, before becoming a post-doctoral researcher at both the University of Antwerp and the Université de Montréal.
+I am a researcher in the [artificial intelligence consortium IVADO](https://ivado.ca/en/), and Polytechnique Montréal is affiliated with the [Université de Montréal](https://www.umontreal.ca/) and the [Quebec Artificial Intelligence Institute (Mila)](https://mila.quebec/en).

 My research focuses on tools and methods that help domain experts model, construct, and reason about complex systems, with a particular emphasis on Digital Twin engineering.
 Recent recognized work includes contributions on ontological service-driven engineering of Digital Twins and systematic reporting frameworks.

-I am a researcher in the [artificial intelligence consortium IVADO](https://ivado.ca/en/), and Polytechnique Montréal is affiliated with the [Université de Montréal](https://www.umontreal.ca/) and the [Quebec Artificial Intelligence Institute (Mila)](https://mila.quebec/en).
 </div>

 ### Research interests